Editor's note: This article was originally published September 12, 2014; it was updated May 19, 2018 to reflect the

 Small food rations given out by aid organizations help somewhat, but escalating attacks on aid convoys and the annual rainy season make deliveries difficult and infrequent — not enough to count on.

 Mercy Corps is providing seeds and tools and helping to restart markets in small villages so food can be grown and accessed by families sheltering in rural areas.

 Why is there so little food to harvest?

 South Sudan has agricultural potential, but due to poor infrastructure and lack of technology, growing enough food to feed everyone in the young nation has never been easy.
 After decades of struggle, food security was starting to improve before the current conflict began.
 In 2013, harvests of staple crops like millet, maize, and sorghum were up 20 percent (FAO).

-Unfortunately, the conflict has disrupted farming and any hard-earned improvements have been lost.
+Unfortunately, the crisis in South Sudan has disrupted farming and any hard-earned improvements have been lost.
 Because of the fighting, people who would normally grow crops have been far away from their land, running and hiding from violence — unable to plant.
 Conflict has also reached the Equatorias, the area considered the breadbasket of South Sudan, which is exacerbating the food shortage.

 Can people buy more food?

 Because of what's happening in South Sudan — violence, instability, recurring displacement — food stores are running out and many markets are empty.
 Traders are too worried about possible attacks to transport food supplies from safer areas.

 What little food is available has soared in price, and most displaced families have no money to buy any goods.
-In Juba, the retail price of sorghum, a staple grain, is 600 percent higher than it was in 2015.
+In Juba earlier this year, the retail price of sorghum, a staple grain, was 600 percent higher than it was in 2015.

 What is life like in camps?